AnnaSeDab/UrszUla-Photography/README.md

 Icons used in the footer of the website were imported from Font Awesome using a link placed in the head of each html page.

 ---

 ## Wireframes

 The website was designed simultaneously for desktop and mobile devices.
 Wireframes were creatied using Canva online graphic design tool.
-During the creation some of the features and their placement was adjusted to make website moretransparent.
-For example testimmoials in the mobile device version were ment to be placed on the pictures, however, as there was not enough space to do that decision was made to move them below corresponding pictures.
+During the creation some of the features and their placement was adjusted to make website more transparent.
+For example testimonials in the mobile device version were ment to be placed on the pictures, however, as there was not enough space to do that decision was made to move them below corresponding pictures.

 ### Desktop